agostinhodev/agostinhodev/README.md

 ## About my projects
 - 🔭 I’m currently working as a self-employed
-- 🌱 I’m currently learning more about Javascript and mainly frameworks like React.JS and Vue.JS
+- 🌱 I’m currently learning more about Javascript and mainly frameworks like React.JS

 ![Profile](https://cr-ss-service.azurewebsites.net/api/ScreenShot?widget=summary&username=agostinhodev)